BruceZu/orchestration_comparison/stratos/README.md

 1. the Puppet modules in folder [puppet-modules](puppet-modules) must be added to the Puppet master modules.
-  a. copy the folders into e.g. /etc/puppet/modules
+  1. copy the folders into e.g. /etc/puppet/modules
-  b. reference them in the manifest, e.g. add /etc/puppet/manifest/ghost.pp
+  2. reference them in the manifest, e.g. add /etc/puppet/manifest/ghost.pp

 	   ```
 	   node /ghost/ inherits base {